Aratramba/design-manual/README.md

 There are two types of pages you can generate.

   1. ### Text page
-    A basic text page looks like this:
+    A basic text page looks something like this:

     ```markdown
     # Text page